 Atypical moles (dysplastic nevi)

 Treatment may include removal of any atypical mole that changes in color, shape, and/or diameter.
 In addition, people with atypical moles should avoid sun exposure, since sunlight may accelerate changes in atypical moles.
-Persons with atypical moles should consult a physician for any changes that may indicate skin cancer.
+People with atypical moles should talk with a health care provider for any changes that may indicate skin cancer.

 Red, brown, or bluish-black, raised marks caused by excessive growth of capillaries (small blood vessels) and swelling.
 Pyogenic granulomas usually form after an injury to the skin.